zhangtravis/AppDevHackChallenge/README.md

 Short Description:
 Challenges with friends is an app where you can do challenges, with friends.
 A player can sign up with a username and password, and login every time afterward from that point.
+They can then navigate between different screens based on what action they want to take next: look for a challenge to claim, complete a challenge by uploading photo proof, propose a new challenge that another player will claim, or look at their positional ranking on both the global leaderboard and the group leaderboard for whatever groups they are a part of.
+There is also a profile page where a player can manage which groups they are a part of.

 List of how app addresses each of the requirements:
 For backend, the app addresses the 4 endpoint minimum requirements because we have 25 endpoints, specified in the API Specification ReadMe file in the backend folder.
 We also have relational database schema using SQLAlchemy - we have 4 tables, for Players, Challenges, Groups, and Assets.
 We have relationships between tables: